Alfakynz/WildLight/README.md

 - Adds a new style for IPN
 - Adds new panorama
-- Adds new Menu Icon
+- Adds new Game Menu Icon
 - Adds compat for Animal Feeding Trough
 - Adds compat for Enhanced Workbenches
 - Adds compat for Not Interested!